pachecot/smax-js/README.md

-# ssax js
+# SMAX : Simple Message Api for XML

+A XML parser.

+A XML sax-style parser.

-A sax-style parser for XML.
+A message based XML stream parser

 Designed with [node](http://nodejs.org/) in mind, but should work fine in the browser or other CommonJS implementations.